-ME-BMK/ME-BMK-NS Battery Monitor Kit Owner's Manual
+ME-BMK/ME-BMK-NS-L Battery Monitor Kit Owner's Manual

-Thank you from all of us at Sensata Technologies for purchasing the ME-BMK/ME-BMK-NS battery monitor kit.
-The BMK/BMK-NS is a product under the Magnum-Dimensions brand from Sensata Technologies.
-We understand there are many purchasing options in the marketplace, and are pleased that you have decided on a Magnum-Dimensions product.
-This product was proudly assembled and tested in the United States.
+Thank you from all of us at Sensata Technologies for purchasing the ME-BMK/ME-BMK-NS-L battery monitor kit.
+The BMK/BMK-NS is a product under the Magnum Energy brand from Sensata Technologies.
+We understand there are many purchasing options in the marketplace, and are pleased that you have decided on a Magnum Energy product.